KavinduKariyawasam/dahircnn/README.md

 ## Acknowledgments

-This project is supported by the AI for Equity Challenge in partnership with IRCAI and AWS.
-We appreciate AWS’s cloud infrastructure and technical support in deploying this solution.
-Also we used two NVIDIA Quadro RTX 6000 GPUs from Electronic and Telecommunication department of University of Moratuwa, Sri Lanka.
+This project is supported by the **AI for Equity Challenge** in partnership with **IRCAI** and **AWS**.
+We appreciate **AWS's free cloud computing resources**, which enabled us to train and run our models efficiently.

+Additionally, we utilized two **NVIDIA Quadro RTX 6000 GPUs** provided by the **Department of Electronic and Telecommunication Engineering at the University of Moratuwa, Sri Lanka**, which significantly contributed to the model's training and optimization.